adityalaxkar123/adityalaxkar123/README.md

 <div align="center">

 ⭐ **If you like my work, consider starring my repositories**
-🤝 *Open to SDE Internships, Development Internships & impactful projects*
+🤝 *Open to SDE Internships & Development Internships*

 </div>